Search This Blog

 Galena and I have been marina-gazing here in Shippan Point, turning our faces to the birds flying over the harbor and crossing paths with baby deer and other dogs (Pluto, Milo, Bo, etc.).
 We went to a small beach and walked out on the fishing pier, which has evenly spaced holes in the railings to rest poles while prepping bait or waiting for a bite.

-When we go out back on the short boardwalk path by tall feathery grass and a Snowy Egret, Galena and I stop by the plaque that commemorates the trade between two chiefs of Onax Tribe No. 41, International Order of Red Men, and a white British captain in 1640 and memorialized for the city of Stamford in 1916.
+When we go out back on the short boardwalk path by tall feathery grass and a snow egret, Galena and I stop by the plaque that commemorates the trade between two chiefs of Onax Tribe No. 41, International Order of Red Men, and a white British captain in 1640 and memorialized for the city of Stamford in 1916.
 The original owners swapped this beauty for some coats, glasses, knives, kettles, wampum and a few other things.
 Read more about that here (excellent report by Chase Wright).

 Harbors are calm, harbors are good, whether our paths are charted or uncharted.
 Which brings me to these beautiful lyrics from "Lake Marie," by John Prine, released in 1995: